MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Diagnostics/Get-Counter.md

 external help file:  Microsoft.PowerShell.Commands.Diagnostics.dll-Help.xml
 title:  Get-Counter
 ---
 # Get-Counter

+## SYNOPSIS
-## SYNOPSISGets performance counter data from local and remote computers.
+Gets performance counter data from local and remote computers.

 ## SYNTAX

 ### GetCounterSet (Default)

 ```
 Get-Counter [[-Counter] <String[]>] [-SampleInterval <Int32>] [-MaxSamples <Int64>] [-Continuous]
  [-ComputerName <String[]>] [<CommonParameters>]
 ```

 ### ListSetSet

 ```
 Get-Counter [-ListSet] <String[]> [-ComputerName <String[]>] [<CommonParameters>]
 ```

 ## DESCRIPTION

 The **Get-Counter** cmdlet gets live, real-time performance counter data directly from the performance monitoring instrumentation in the Windows family of operating systems.
 You can use it to get performance data from the local or remote computers at the sample interval that you specify.